rapid7/metasploit-framework/GSoC-2022-Project-Ideas.md

 ## Submit your own

-If you want to suggest your own idea, please discuss it with us first on [our mailing list](https://groups.google.com/forum/#!forum/metasploit-hackers) to make sure it is a reasonable amount of work for a summer and that it fits the goals of the project.
+If you want to suggest your own idea, please discuss it with us first on [#slack](https://https://metasploit.com/slack) to make sure it is a reasonable amount of work for a summer and that it fits the goals of the project.